Potassium phthalimide

-Potassium phthalimide is a chemical compound of formula C_{8}H_{4}KNO_{2}.
+Potassium phthalimide is an organic compound with the formula C6H4(CO)2NK.
 It is the potassium salt of phthalimide, and usually presents as fluffy, very pale yellow crystals.
-It can be prepared by adding a hot solution of phthalimide in ethanol to a solution of potassium hydroxide in ethanol; the desired product precipitates.
+It can be prepared by combining phthalimide and potassium hydroxide.:

 This compound is a commercially available reagent used in the Gabriel synthesis of amines.
+It is a precursor to anthranilic acid, although sodium phthalimide is a more typical precursor.